joaotextor/am-ai-companion/readme.md

 ## What it's about 🤔?

 The "Adeus Multas" Virtual Assistant is a simple app that allows the user to ask questions related to the Brazilian Traffic Law.
+It was developed for the company 'Adeus Multas', to be used by their customers and the general public.

 ## How it was developed 💻?